Mexican cartel blames its own members for kidnapping American tourists – latest news

-Mexico kidnapping – latest: Gulf cartel sends apology for attack as victims’ criminal records probed
+Mexico kidnapping – latest: Gulf cartel sends apology for attack as three Texas women go missing

-Video captured the kidnapping of Americans LaTavia ‘Tay’ McGee, Shaeed Woodard, Zindell Brown and Eric James Williams in border city of Matamoros
+Video captured the abduction of Americans LaTavia ‘Tay’ McGee, Shaeed Woodard, Zindell Brown and Eric James Williams in border city of Matamoros

 Related: Drug cartels using drones to pinpoint Border Agents’ locations